 Mental health problems in childhood can have an enormous impact on a child's development.

 The stress and impact on families is also immense.

 By treating and curing children with mental health problems, not only can pain be quelled, but whole life trajectories can be altered.

-Identifying disorders early means that you have a better chance at successful treatment and, in some cases, cure.
+Identifying disorders early means that you have a better chance at successful treatment.